opentok/misc-opentok-accelerators/iOS/README.md

 ## License

-AcceleratorSession is available under the MIT license.
+OTAcceleratorPackUtil is available under the MIT license.
 See the LICENSE file for more info.